wchan2/go-http-client/README.md

 A wrapper around the standard library Go http client making it easier to use.
 The package includes a synchronous http client the (`simpleHttpClient`) and an asynchronous http client (`asyncHttpClient`).

 The asynchronous http client allows the request to be sent in a background goroutine and to have the response to be returned later.
-It blocks when the `ReceiveResponse` is called on an instance of the `asyncHttpClient` struct until a response is received; if the response is already ready, it will just return the response immediately.
+It blocks when the `Receive` is called on an instance of the `asyncHttpClient` struct until a response is received; if the response is already ready, it will just return the response immediately.

 ### Examples